Book of Nehemiah

 Brief Summary:

-Nehemiah is given permission by the king of Persia to return to Jerusalem, where he rebuilds the walls of the city and is made governor.
-The people, inspired by Nehemiah, give tithes of much money, supplies and manpower to complete the wall in a remarkable 52 days, despite much opposition.
+In spite of opposition and accusations the wall was built and the enemies silenced.
+The people, inspired by Nehemiah, give tithes of much money, supplies, and manpower to complete the wall in a remarkable 52 days, despite much opposition.
 This united effort is short-lived, however, because Jerusalem falls back into apostasy when Nehemiah leaves for a while.
-But he then returns to reestablish true worship through prayer and by encouraging the people to revival by reading and adhering the Word of God.
+When he returned to Jerusalem, Nehemiah found the walls strong but the people weak.
+He set about the task of teaching the people morality and he didn’t mince words.
+"I argued with those people, put curses on them, hit some of them and pulled out their hair" (13:25).
+He reestablishes true worship through prayer and by encouraging the people to revival by reading and adhering to the Word of God.

 Practical Application:

 Each of us ought to have genuine compassion for others who have spiritual or physical hurts.
-To feel compassion, yet, do nothing to help, is unfounded Biblically.
+To feel compassion, yet do nothing to help, is unfounded biblically.
 At times we may have to give up our own comfort in order to minister properly to others.
 We must totally believe in a cause before we will give our time or money to it with the right heart.
-When we allow God to minister through us, even unbelievers will know it is God's work.
+When we allow God to minister through us, even unbelievers will know it is God’s work.

 Old Testament Survey

-Book of Nehemiah
+Summary of the Book of Nehemiah